sylvainmarchi/c3s-atlas/book/index_rep.md

 **Figure 1.** Schematic diagram of the C3S Atlas data production workflow.

-Table 1 lists the notebooks included in this chapter, describing the appication of the workflow in three illustrate examples corresponding to the calculation of an index,
+Table 1 lists the notebooks included in this chapter, describing the appication of the workflow in cases with different complexity (e.g. with and withou bias adjustment).

 | Directory | Contents |
 | :-------- | :------- |